Probate Q&A Series

 • Mail and courier: Ship originals or certified copies when necessary.

-Advances in technology and updates to North Carolina law make remote estate administration practical and secure.
-You can oversee every step from your home, office or another state.
+Advances in technology and updates to North Carolina law make remote estate administration practical and secure in many cases.
+You can oversee much of the process from your home, office or another state, although some steps may still require original documents, in-person notarization, or local clerk approval.

 Need personalized guidance?
 Our attorneys at Pierce Law Group handle estate administration for clients across North Carolina.
 Contact us today by email at intake@piercelaw.com or call (919) 341-7055 to discuss your case and learn how we can simplify remote probate for you.